 Claimants receiving ABSTUDY

 As payments of income support under the SSAct (such as YA and Austudy) are treated as income for the LIC, certain ABSTUDY allowances are also income for LIC purposes.

-The following taxable ABSTUDY allowances are regarded as 'income support' and should be treated as income for LIC:
+The following taxable ABSTUDY allowances are treated as income for LIC:

 - living allowances (for students aged 16 years and over)